googleapis/python-bigquery/benchmark/README.md

 `--tag` allows arbitrary key:value pairs to be set.
 This flag can be specified multiple times.

-When `--create_table` flag is set, must specify the name of the new table using `--table`.
+When `--create_table` flag is set, must also specify the name of the new table using `--table`.

 ### Example invocations